 We helped Milo get acclimated to his “Sanctuary Room” (aka my office), where he would live until all interactive feline emotions and interactions were, as they say, good (which in cat parlance is completely pejorative).
 Such a tiny thing, Milo, the room seemed very large, and so quiet— no cat/human siblings crying/shouting/gobbling up all the food.
 He tumbled about for a bit (“Huh, it seems I have four legs…”) then curled up and went to sleep.

-Milo had a very very loud cry when he woke up and found himself alone in the big room (So loud!
-So tiny!), By this time Eliot had returned from his duties and was curled up on the back of the couch in MSPG’s office.
-An interesting thing about cats, they might look like they are in the deepest, most undisturbable sleep but when something attracts their sleeping attention, it’s like they were always awake.
+Milo had a very very loud cry when he woke up and found himself alone in the big room, louder than you would expect a teeny tiny thing to be able to make.
+By the time of Milo’s cry, Eliot had returned from his duties and was curled up on the back of the couch in MSPG’s office.
+An interesting thing about cats: they might look like they are in the deepest, most undisturbable sleep but when something attracts their sleeping attention, it’s like they were always awake.

 A Meeting of the…Cries